CERN Pension Fund Investment Report (as of 1st quarter 2015)

 Figure 1: CERN Pension Fund Investment Governance Framework

-CERN Pension Fund Performance versus Objectives in 2013
+CERN Pension Fund Performance versus Objectives as at 31 March 2015

-In 2013, the Fund reached and exceeded its investment mandate, see Table 1.
-The percentage return on assets of 7.76% exceeded the Fund’s return target by 4.62 percentage points.
+As at 31 March 2015, the percentage return on assets of the Fund was 2.07%.
 Figure 2 shows the quarterly evolution of cumulative return compared to the objective.
-The Fund maintained a prudent risk level throughout the year in compliance with the risk limit decided by the Governing Board, see Table 2.
+The Fund maintains a prudent risk level in compliance with the risk limit decided by the Governing Board, see Table 2.

 Table 1: CERN Pension Fund Performance vs. Objectives as at March 31, 2015